Skip to Main Navigation | Skip to Content

 Phong Nguyen, Associate Professor, fiction.

 Phong Nguyen holds a PhD from the University of Wisconsin, Milwaukee.
 He is the author of the upcoming novel The Adventures of Joe Harper (Outpost19, 2016), and two story collections: Pages from the Textbook of Alternate History (Queen’s Ferry Press, 2014) and Memory Sickness and Other Stories (Elixir, 2011), won the 2010 Elixir Press Fiction Award.
 His stories have appeared in numerous national literary magazines, including Agni, Beloit Fiction Journal, Boulevard, Florida Review, Iowa Review, Massachusetts Review, New Ohio Review, Meridian, and Portland Review.
 Former editor of Cream City Review, he now serves as Editor of Pleiades: Literature in Context.

 Kathryn Nuernberger, Associate Professor, poetry.

 Kathryn Nuernberger received her PhD from Ohio University, where she was a finalist for the Ruth Lilly Fellowship.
 She is the author of The End of Pink (BOA Editions, 2016), winner of the 2015 James Laughlin Award, and Rag & Bone (Elixir, 2011), winner of the 2010 Antivenom Prize.
 The winner of a 2010 Intro Journals Award from the Association of Writers & Writing Programs, she also received a 2010 Fellowship for Creative and Performing Artists and Writers from the American Antiquarian Society.
-Her first poetry collection, Rag & Bone (Elixir, 2011) won the 2010 Antivenom Prize.
-With Richard Smith, she edits poetry for Pleiades.
+With Jenny Molberg, she edits poetry for Pleiades.
 She serves as the director of Pleiades Press.

 In addition to the literature courses offered by the Department of English & Philosophy, The Creative Writing Program also offers these seminars: